TianqiLi7398/ME599/README.md

 > Add detectable gesture and the ability of scaling, rotating and placing the object.

 ##### Import the fbx files into Unity and place them accordingly.
-Then we add gesture and manipulation properties to those objects so that they can be scaled, moved, rotated in AR environment.
+Then we add gesture and manipulation properties to those objects so that they can be scaled, self-rotated, rotated in AR environment.
 We coded the interactive properties via C# in Visual Studio.
 Configure deployment settings correctly and then build the VS solution.

 ### 6. Deploy to Hololen glasses